What is Absenteeism?

 “Employees covered for sick time, workers’ compensation, disability, and family and medical leave benefits are absent about 978 million days due to illness”.
-According to The Integrated Benefits Institute, poor health costs the U.S. Economy $227 billion every year from “lost productivity” alone.
+According to The Integrated Benefits Institute, poor health costs the U.S. Economy $227 billion yearly from “lost productivity” alone.
 Absenteeism related to illness or injury is often the most expensive cause.
-Employers may cover have to cover sick leave and often have to pay someone else to do the job of the absent employee.
+Employers may have to cover sick leave and often have to pay someone else to do the absent employee’s job.

 Bullying/Harassment is one cause that is not as obvious.
 As you can imagine, employees who experience workplace bullying or harassment are more likely to engage in absenteeism & miss work frequently.
-According to the Workplace Bullying Institute, workplace bullying is defined as “repeated mistreatment: abusive conduct that is threatening, intimidating, or humiliating; work sabotage or verbal abuse”.
-Their 2021 study shed some light on recent trends in workplace harassment that have been shaped by the ongoing global pandemic.
+According to the Workplace Bullying Institute, workplace bullying is defined as “repeated mistreatment: abusive conduct that is threatening, intimidating, or humiliating; work sabotage or verbal abuse.”
+Their 2021 study shed some light on recent trends in workplace harassment that the ongoing global pandemic has shaped.
 Overall, workplace bullying incidents are on the rise.
 30% of workers in 2021 claim to be victims of workplace bullying, compared to 19% in 2017.
 In general, remote workers are bullied at a higher rate than others.
 When we dive deeper into the study, it’s easy to see how workplace bullying & harassment contribute to absenteeism among employees.

 Stress & Burnout

-Although they fall under illness in the eyes of many, depression and mental health are such big contributors to workplace absenteeism that they have their own category.
+Although they fall under illness in the eyes of many, depression and mental health are such significant contributors to workplace absenteeism that they have their category.
 Annually, depression is responsible for $44 billion lost in productivity, according to the Centre for Workplace Mental Health.
-Absenteeism from depression & mental health can be very costly, as it often leads to prolonged periods of time out of work, or reduced productivity.
-It also varies by occupation and industry
+Absenteeism from depression & mental health can be very costly, as it often leads to prolonged periods out of work or reduced productivity.
+It also varies by occupation and industry.

-The obvious case of absenteeism here, is the employee who doesn’t have sufficient childcare or possibly even eldercare.
-If their child or parent is sick and in need of care, the employee is going to need time off.
-Paid time off or not, at the end of the day it will impact productivity.
-A 2018 report by Child Care Aware shows that U.S. businesses lose approximately $4.4 billion annually due to employee absenteeism as a result of child care breakdowns.
-You’ve also probably heard of the age-old debate around paid maternity/paternity leave, but either way, it’s going to cost you.
+The obvious case of absenteeism here is the employee who doesn’t have sufficient childcare or possibly even eldercare.
+Employees will need time off if their child or parent is sick and needs care.
+Paid time off or not, at the end of the day, will impact productivity.
+A 2018 report by Child Care Aware shows that U.S. businesses lose approximately $4.4 billion annually due to employee absenteeism due to childcare breakdowns.
+You’ve probably heard of the age-old debate around paid maternity/paternity leave, but it will cost you either way.

 This is another category that has seen increased instances of absenteeism due to the pandemic.
 Employers are finding it harder & harder to keep their employees engaged, now more than ever.
 Without in-person events or collaboration, it’s hard to blame employees for becoming disengaged.
 According to the CHRC, statistics show that disengaged workers cost the North American business economy over $350 billion annually in lost productivity.
 Throw a pandemic into the mix and fewer social interactions, and that figure probably looks modest.

-As a result of disengagement or work related stress/burnout, employees may start to look elsewhere for a job.
-This can result in lost time & productivity due to job hunting, as well as absenteeism due to interviews.
-It’s also worth noting that employees who are missing work due to job hunting have probably already gone through phases of absenteeism due to the one or many of the other causes mentioned above.
-The reality is, that they are job hunting because they are unhappy in work.
-The employer takes the hit of lost productivity due to absenteeism, as well as the cost of replacing the employee.
+As a result of disengagement or work-related stress/burnout, employees may start to look elsewhere for a job.
+This can result in lost time & productivity due to job hunting and absenteeism due to interviews.
+It’s also worth noting that employees who are missing work due to job hunting have probably already gone through phases of absenteeism due to one or many of the other causes mentioned above.
+The reality is that they are job hunting because they are unhappy at work.
+The employer takes the hit of lost productivity due to absenteeism and the cost of replacing the employee.

-Finally, it’s important to factor poor punctuality into your research when it comes to absenteeism.
-Reverting back to our definition of absenteeism, we mention “habitual non-presence”.
+Finally, it’s vital to factor poor punctuality into your research when it comes to absenteeism.
+Reverting to our definition of absenteeism, we mention “habitual non-presence.”
 Technically, employees who frequently clock in late, leave early or take longer lunch breaks than permitted are engaging in absenteeism.
-In fact, poor punctuality in the workplace costs the US Economy over $3billion dollars annually.
-It just goes to show, those minutes “here and there” add up pretty fast.
+In fact, poor punctuality in the workplace costs the U.S. Economy over $3 billion annually.
+It just goes to show those minutes “here and there” add up pretty fast.

-It’s hard to talk about absenteeism without also talking about the idea of presenteeism.
-Growing research indicates that the problem of workers being on the job, but not producing their usual output can cut individual productivity by one-third or more.
+It’s hard to talk about absenteeism without discussing the idea of presenteeism.
+Growing research indicates that the problem of workers being on the job but not producing their usual output can cut individual productivity by one-third or more.
 Until recently, presenteeism was only used to describe employees who were working while sick.
-However, with growing research into the topic, we see presenteeism being linked to disengagement as well as stress/burnout.
-Presenteeism, along with absenteeism puts a serious strain on your bottom line, and you may not even realize it’s happening.
+However, with growing research into the topic, we see presenteeism being linked to disengagement and stress/burnout.
+Presenteeism and absenteeism severely strain your bottom line, and you may not even realize it’s happening.